kashan10/Analysis-of-Web-Security-Vulnerabilities/README.md

 Blind SQL injection, where the results of a query you control are not returned in the application's responses.

-# DOM XSS in jQuery selector sink using a hashchange event
+# DOM XSS in jQuery selector  - labs
 It uses jQuery's $() selector function to auto-scroll to a given post, whose title is passed via the location.hash property.